Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 ### Optional Courses

-The following are amazing courses that I encourage you to take depending on your interests.
+The following are courses should be taken depending on the outcome you want to achieve as a data scientist.

 Resources | Source | Format
 :-- | :--: | :--: |